hanhon/android-simple-mvp-generator/README.md

 ### FYI

-* These generated files are written purely for Java.
-Taking the advantage of interoperability, you can easily convert these Java files to Kotlin from Android Studio - *Code > Convert Java File to Kotlin File*.
 * The onDestroy() life cycle method triggers a function to attempt and cancel any ongoing network requests.
 This is useful to avoid memory leaks after view death.
 * Contains bare-bone functions to make an API call, notifying data set changes and dismissing the progress indicator.

 ### TODO

-* Add comments as built-in tutorials.
 * Auto-register all generated Activities in the manifest.
 * Auto-create the activity and fragment XML layout.